 Shania Twain is the best selling female artist in country music history.
 The Canadian singer and songwriter has a star on Canada's Walk of Fame and the Hollywood Walk of Fame, she won multiple Grammy Awards, and is the only female artist with three consecutive studio albums certified Diamond by the RIAA.
 The woman is a powerhouse, but that doesn't mean that she hasn't experienced heartbreak.

 Twain (born Eilleen Regina Edwards) met first husband, record producer Robert John "Mutt" Lange, at the beginning of her career.
 "Mutt" was impressed when he heard Twain's first album for the first time and offered to work with her.
 The pair hit it off immediately and married in 1993.
 They later welcomed son Eja in 2001.
 It seemed that all was well in the world.
 The country star released hit records The Woman In Me, Come On Over and Up! and performed at massive stadium tours around the country.
 But, behind the scenes, Robert "Mutt" Lange was allegedly not faithful.

 As if having an affair isn't bad enough, Lange cheated with Twain's best friend, Marie-Anne Thiébaud.
 The worst part?
 The country singer was never even given an explanation.
-It was Marie-Anne's husband, Frédéric Thiébaud, who initially gave the bad news to Twain.
+It was Marie-Anne's husband Frédéric Thiébaud who initially gave the bad news to Twain.
 Her first run-in with her ex-friend afterward didn't go well.
 Twain even sent pleading emails begging Marie-Anne to love anyone other than her ex-husband.

 Read More: The 15 Best Shania Twain Songs, Ranked

 But in a miraculous twist of fate, the "That Don't Impress Me Much" singer and Thiébaud bonded over their mutual pain.
 That pain turned into an unexpected start to their own love story.
 Her life was officially starting over with a new leading man.

 "I didn't want to love again-it was the last thing on my mind," she told People.
 "It's just amazing how life works."